securekey/fabric-next/docs/source/glossary.rst

 Leading Peer
 ------------

-Each Member_ can own multiple peers on each channel that it subscribes to.
-One of these peers is serves as the leading peer for the channel, in order to communicate with the network ordering service on behalf of the member.
-The ordering service "delivers" blocks to the leading peer(s) on a channel, who then distribute them to other peers within the same member cluster.
+Each Organization_ can own multiple peers on each channel that they subscribe to.
+One or more of these peers should serve as the leading peer for the channel, in order to communicate with the network ordering service on behalf of the organization.
+The ordering service delivers blocks to the leading peer(s) on a channel, who then distribute them to other peers within the same organization.

 .. _Ledger:

 Ledger
 ------

-A ledger is a channel's chain and current state data which is maintained by each peer on the channel.
+THIS REQUIRES UPDATING

+A ledger consists of two distinct, though related, parts -- a "blockchain" and the "state database", also known as "world state".
+Unlike other ledgers, blockchains are **immutable** -- that is, once a block has been added to the chain, it cannot be changed.
+In contrast, the "world state" is a database containing the current value of the set of key-value pairs that have been added, modified or deleted by the set of validated and committed transactions in the blockchain.

+It's helpful to think of there being one **logical** ledger for each channel in the network.
+In reality, each peer in a channel maintains its own copy of the ledger -- which is kept consistent with every other peer's copy through a process called **consensus**.
+The term **Distributed Ledger Technology** (**DLT**) is often associated with this kind of ledger -- one that is logically singular, but has many identical copies distributed across a set of network nodes (peers and the ordering service).

 .. _Member:

 Member
 ------

-A legally separate entity that owns a unique root certificate for the network.
-Network components such as peer nodes and application clients will be linked to a member.
+See Organization_.

 .. _MSP: